codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a female snake. misssssssss
+I burned 2000 calories today, I left my food in the oven for too long.

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+Who is the original author of the realtime physics engine called PhysX?
- 1. 32.0 kHz
+ 1. Ageia
- 2. 44.1 kHz
+ 2. NovodeX
- 3. 1.5 MHz
+ 3. AMD
- 4. 20.5 kHz
+ 4. Nvidia

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  NovodeX
 </details>